 Taken in a certain way and at a certain time, triphala is a highly effective digestive system cleanser, gently clearing away trapped waste products and toxic compounds.
 Importantly, triphala doesn’t just clear out your system, it also nourishes and rejuvenates the membrane lining of the gastrointestinal tract.

 Triphala has many other beneficial effects on your body, including cleansing the liver and kidneys and purifying the blood.
-I’d recommend reading more about triphala’s many health benefits.
-For this page, let’s focus on using it for weight loss.
+I’d recommend reading more about triphala’s many health benefits here.
+For this page, let’s focus on using it to lose weight.

-Practitioners of Ayurveda recommend taking triphala as a tea.
-They believe it is important to taste the mixture to get its full benefit and start off the positive effect it has on your digestive process.
+Practitioners of Ayurveda recommend taking triphala churna in water as a tea.
+They believe it is important to taste the mixture to get its full benefits and start off the positive effect it has on your digestive process.

 Interestingly, after a while it seems to lose its bitterness and becomes much more palatable.
 Perhaps this is due to the balance of tastes said to be present in triphala.
 According to Ayurvedic theory, we taste what we most need when we are out of balance.